Vienna Mini-Workshop on Thermodynamics, Measurement and Classicality (TMC2026)

 If you wish to attend the workshop but would be unable to arrange travel and accommodation costs, please contact us.
 It may be possible to assist you financially in extremely limited circumstances.

-Thank you for your consideration, and we hope to see you in Vienna in September!
+We hope to see you in Vienna in September!

 Tickets: several options are available in the Wiener Linien App.
 The ticket includes unlimited trips anywhere within the city (not including the airport), using any public transport means.
 Be sure to validate before using it!